uio-bmi/immuneML/docs/source/tutorials/analyze_dataset.rst

   scatterplot, allowing us to visually inspect which features differ the most between the label values.

-- :ref:`DimensionalityReduction`: uses a dimensionality reduction method (e.g., PCA, tSNE, UMAP) to visualize the encoded dataset and optionally colors the points (each corresponding to one example from the dataset) by the label of interest.
+- :ref:`DimensionalityReduction`: uses a dimensionality reduction method (e.g., PCA, tSNE, UMAP) to visualize the encoded dataset and optionally colors the points (each corresponding to one example from the dataset) by label(s) of interest.

 Encodings useful for exploratory analyses: